-Disney tops Netflix in streaming subscribers, hikes prices - NZ Herald
+Disney winning streaming war with 221m subs

 But Disney's direct-to-consumer segment, which includes its streaming operations, lost US$1.1 billion in the third quarter from its year-ago US$293m loss.

-Since it launched in late 2019, Disney+ has lost a culumative US$7 billion.
+Since it launched in late 2019, Disney+ has lost a cumulative US$7 billion.

 Disney shares rose 4.6 per cent to US117.69 for a US$214b market cap.